AmpersandTarski/Ampersand/docs/tutorial-rap4.md

 ### What's next?

 This concludes your first steps to get acquainted with Ampersand script en RAP4.
 The Open University Coursebook contains all theoretical background you need to start understanding and creating your own model.
 This Gitbook offers more practical and up to date information about the lang uage Ampersand script.
-For the syntax and meaning of Ampersand constructs, consult chapter [The language Ampersand](./reference-material/the-language-ampersand/README.md).
+For the syntax and meaning of Ampersand constructs, consult the reference-material.
 For more in depth information about modeling in Ampersand [click here](./modeling/README.md).
 For the rest...have a look around and feel free to ask questions.

 ## Making your first Ampersand script